Atlanta Gay Travel

 The biggest gay event of the year, Atlanta Pride is one of the few gay pride events in the United States that happens in October.
 It’s always a fantastic celebration, one that gay locals are more than proud of.

-Atlanta’s gay pride festival takes place in Piedmont Park directly adjacent to the Midtown gay area.
+The gay pride festival takes place in Piedmont Park.
 All different types of entertainment and beloved musical artists perform on multiple stages around the park.

 In addition to the festival and main pride parade, the Atlanta Pride Committee hosts three other annual pride marches: the Trans March, Bi & Pan March, and Dyke March.